-Parents/guardians of eligible children shall be notified of the availability of this program and the age, residency, immunization, and any other enrollment requirements.
-Enrollment in the transitional kindergarten program shall be voluntary.
+Parents/guardians of eligible children shall be notified of the availability of the TK program and of the age, residency, immunization, and any other enrollment requirements.
+Enrollment in the TK program shall be voluntary.

 Curriculum and Instruction

 Butte County Office of Education's transitional kindergarten program shall be based on a modified kindergarten curriculum that is age and developmentally appropriate.